 Easter Lily – How to grow and care for them.

-Resurrection of Jesus Christ – This is what the holiday is all about.
+Resurrection of Jesus Christ – Certainly, this is what the holiday is all about.

 Holiday Insights, where every dayis a holiday, a bizarre or wacky day, an observance, or a special event.
-Join us in the daily calendar fun each and every day of the year.
+Tus, please, join us in the daily calendar fun each and every day of the year.